pkmn/engine/docs/DESIGN.md

   Battle Clause, Sleep/Freeze/Desync/Switch Priority Clause Mod, etc).

-As a result, when compiled with `-Dshowdown` enabled the pkmn engine should exactly match the behavior of Pokémon Showdown instead of the cartrige (this is verified through the integration tests).
+As a result, when compiled with `-Dshowdown` enabled the pkmn engine should exactly match the behavior of Pokémon Showdown instead of the cartridge (this is verified through the integration tests).

 By default, the engine produces no output about the state of a battle, merely communicating progress